 Landlording is not always making large banking deposits and Caribbean vacations.
-Sure, around the world trips often come with owning Real Estate, but you still need to earn it.
+Sure, around-the-world trips often come with owning real estate, but you still need to earn it.
 Here are some of the dirty truths about landlording.

-The 7 Dirty Truths about Landlording
+The 7 Dirty Truths of Landlording

 The following are 5 truths every landlord faces.
 They aren’t pretty, but it’s necessary to let you all know what to expect, so let’s get into it!

-You need to treat a Real Estate investment as a business, not a hobby.
+You need to treat a real estate investment as a business, not a hobby.

-Part of earning money in Real Estate is making the unpopular decisions that can make your life miserable in the short run, but better in the long run.
+Part of earning money in real estate is making the unpopular decisions that can make your life miserable in the short run, but better in the long run.
 And when you make these decisions, you often make your tenants life exponentially more difficult than yours.
 It is not the goal to make their life miserable, but it sometimes happens.
-It is not always pleasant, sometimes you have to ‘pull the plug’ on a tenant, and that is often a difficult decision.
+It is not always pleasant.
+Sometimes you have to “pull the plug” on a tenant, and that is often a difficult decision.
 Once plug has been pulled, you have transferred the agony to someone else.

 Some landlords hire a property manager to make or carry out the decisions for them.
 They can remain faceless, hiding behind a property manager façade, and do the dirty work but not actually feel it.
-Make no mistake, you are just as much a part of the tenants misery as the PM is, you are just insulated by them.
-Taking the cowards way out does not make you any less a part of the tenant’s agony.
-Just because you buy your steaks at the grocery store, does not make you any less a part of killing the cow.
+Make no mistake, you are just as much a part of the tenant’s misery as the PM is; you are just insulated by them.
+Taking the coward’s way out does not make you any less a part of the tenant’s agony.
+Just because you buy your steaks at the grocery store does not make you any less a part of killing the cow.